WMCN (FM)

 WMCN (91.7 FM) is a radio station broadcasting a variety format.
-Licensed to St. Paul, Minnesota, United States, the station serves the greater St. Paul area.
-The station is currently owned by Macalester College and run by students.
+Licensed to St. Paul, Minnesota, United States, the station serves an area relatively close to the Macalester College campus.
+The station is owned by Macalester College and operated by students.
 The station has held the WMCN call sign since July 30, 1979.

+Located in the Macalester-Groveland neighborhood of Saint Paul, Minnesota, WMCN is a low-power station with a broadcast radius of roughly 2.5 to 3 miles.

 History

 This station was granted a final extension to its original construction permit by the Federal Communications Commission on June 20, 1979.
 The new station was assigned the call sign "KJAB" by the FCC but this was changed to the current WMCN on July 30, 1979.
 The station received its broadcast license from the FCC on April 1, 1980.

 Programming

-Located in the Macalester-Groveland neighborhood, roughly between the twin cities of Minneapolis and St. Paul, Minnesota, WMCN is a low power station and has a broadcast radius of roughly 2.5 to 3 miles.
 The freeform programming is hosted by student disc jockeys and the station only operates during the school's terms.
 Students are required to complete training sessions to familiarize themselves with the station's music library, policies, and broadcast equipment before they are permitted on the air.

 WMCN provides Macalester and its surrounding community with music from various genres including rock, Americana, world, jazz, hip-hop, electronic, and classical as well as talk radio programming.
 Community activist Dan Richmond described WMCN as "one of the first places to look for new music and ideas".

 The station began an overhaul of its facilities in 2006, adding enhanced webcast capabilities and working towards the complete digitization of its music library.
-The digitization of nearly 20,000 songs was, after some complications, completed in late 2007 with the station announcing plans to sell off its vast CD library when the project was complete.
+The digitization of nearly 20,000 songs was completed in late 2007 with the station announcing plans to sell off its vast CD library when the project was complete.